badrinathvm/TipCalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-* [x] Adopted Tip calculation based on the country wise - Fetchign the country lists and code's via rest service.
+* [x] Adopted Tip calculation based on the country wise - Fetching the country lists and code's via rest service.

 <img src='https://media.giphy.com/media/l3fzLF6bzICiJYDKg/giphy.gif' title='Video Walkthrough of Tip Calculator' width='' alt='Video Walkthrough of Tip Calculator Country wise' />